"Raises Many Questions": Roscosmos Undecided on Inclination Angle of Russian Orbital Station

 The State Corporation is deciding how to choose an orbit for the ROS to ensure international cooperation

-The head of Roscosmos, Dmitry Bakanov, noted in an interview with RBC TV that the choice of the station's orbital inclination raises many questions.
+In an interview with RBC TV, the head of Roscosmos, Dmitry Bakanov, noted that the choice of the station's orbital inclination raises many questions.
 The possibility of docking with modules from other countries depends on this decision.
-The orbit determines whether astronauts can transfer between stations, which is important for international missions.
+The orbit determines whether astronauts can move between stations, which is important for international missions.

 Previously, a polar orbit with an inclination of 97 degrees was discussed.
 It would allow observing the territory of Russia and the Northern Sea Route.
 However, such an orbit is associated with risks, including an increased level of radiation.